getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 ### Multimedia Upgrades

-This snapshot delivers upgraded multimedia and sound system upgrades.

-For starters, we are now shipping with ffmpeg 3.2.4, including patches to VLC for ffmpeg 3 support. ffmpeg 3 features a large set of improvements, such as:
+This snapshot delivers upgraded multimedia libraries and a new Pulseaudio.
+We are now shipping with ffmpeg 3.2.4, including patches to VLC for ffmpeg 3 support. ffmpeg 3 features a large set of improvements, such as:

 - A native AAC encoder
 - New filters